-The Equitable Access for Effective Educators Plan for Kentucky (Equity Plan) was written in collaboration with the Equity Plan Work Group led by the Division of Next Generation Professionals.
-This group represented KDE, as well as the Education Professional Standards Board (EPSB) and Kentucky Center for Education and Workforce Statistics (KCEWS).
-Extensive shareholder comments and suggestions were collected through feedback loops including online communication to solicit comments and face-to-face meetings with advisory committees, civics groups, regional education cooperatives, and community groups.
+The Equitable Access for Effective Educators Plan for Kentucky (Equity Plan) was written in collaboration with the Equity Plan Work Group led by the Division of Next Generation Professionals which has become the Division of Educator Preparation, Assessment and Internship since the reorganization of the Agency.
+This reorganization has brought into the division individuals from the Education Professional Standards Board Agency.
+The Work Group who collaborated to develop the plan was comprised of members from KDE, as well as the former Education Professional Standards Board (EPSB) and Kentucky Center for Education and Workforce Statistics (KCEWS).
+Extensive stakeholder comments and suggestions were collected through feedback loops including online communication to solicit comments and face-to-face meetings with advisory committees, civics groups, regional education cooperatives, and community groups.
 The Equity Plan was approved by the United States Department of Education (USED) September 10, 2015.
-The KDE's Equity Plan outlines a process to monitor and communicate the results of improvement efforts to shareholders, provide technical assistance for district personnel to support their efforts to implement strategies, engage in a continuous improvement process that highlights the purpose of the plan and use the results to measure success as well as determine next steps.
-Four areas of focus for the Equity Plan include:
+The KDE's Equity Plan outlined a process to monitor and communicate the results of improvements efforts to stakeholders, provide technical assistance for district personnel to support their efforts to implement strategies, engage in a continuous improvement process that highlights the purpose of the plan and use the results to measure success as well as determine next steps.
+Four areas of focus for the Equity Plan included:

-- Teacher Preparation: increase the amount of training for pre-service teachers; increase the standards for literacy instruction in educator preparation programs; align the Kentucky Teacher Internship Program (KTIP) to the Professional Growth and Effectiveness System (name being changed to the Personnel Evaluation System); align preparation and accreditation programs; work with institutions of higher education to align current education practices. - Recruitment, Hiring and Placement: improve district recruitment practices; review and evaluate statutes, policies and procedures that may contribute to inequitable hiring practices; review district and school teacher and student assignment policies; increase the pool of teachers equipped to work with diverse learners.
+• Teacher Preparation: increase the amount of training for pre-service teachers; increase the standards for literacy instruction in educator preparation programs; align preparation and accreditation programs; work with institutions of higher education to align current education practices.
+Recruitment, Hiring and Placement: improve district recruitment practices; review and evaluate statutes, policies and procedures that may contribute to inequitable hiring practices; review district and school teacher and student assignment policies; increase the pool of teachers equipped to work with diverse learners.